eric-lgonz/Enterprise-Network-Expansion/README.md

 - Apply the access-distribution-core design model to optimize performance, scalability, and manageability in a multi-layer enterprise environment

+This project will be split into 6 parts, with each section focusing on a different phase of the enterprise network upgrade to keep things organized and easy to follow.

 <h2>Technologies Used</h2>

 - <a href="https://www.netacad.com/cisco-packet-tracer"> Cisco Packet Tracer<a/> (version 8.2.2)